Green Business Policy, Mobile Notary

-We will use energy conservation methods including LED lighting, proper building insulation, weather-stripping and caulking for doors and windows, zone heating, no office air conditioner, temperature set-back thermostats, turning off unused lights and equipment, using light timers and auto power-saver mode PC settings, motion-sensor LED security lighting, and energy-efficient Energy-Star appliances.
+Use energy conservation methods including LED lighting, proper building insulation, weather-stripping and caulking for doors and windows, zone heating, no office air conditioner, temperature set-back thermostats, turning off unused lights and equipment, using light timers and auto power-saver mode PC settings, motion-sensor LED security lighting, and energy-efficient Energy-Star appliances.

-We will choose a phone call, teleconference, videoconference, webinar, or online class when practical, rather than travel to in-person meetings.
+Choose a phone call, teleconference, videoconference, webinar, or online class when practical, rather than travel to in-person meetings.

-We will use mounted or portable solar panels as a green energy power source to recharge batteries used in our electronic devices including flashlights, remote controls, and emergency radios.
+Use mounted or portable solar panels as a green energy power source to recharge batteries used in our electronic devices including flashlights, remote controls, and emergency radios.

 Colorado Springs Utilities is in the process of winding down local fossil fuel coal-fired power plants in a few years and replacing them with sustainable renewable energy from solar panels.